NIH Confirms One Death From Coronavirus In Punjab - UrduPoint

 NIH Confirms One Death From Coronavirus In Punjab

-485 tests were conducted in Lahore out of which, 19 cases were confirmed with a ratio of 3.92 percent, while 193 tests were conducted in Islamabad out of which six cases were reported confirmed with a ratio of 3.11 percent.
+As many as 3,863 Covid-19 tests were conducted.
+595 tests were conducted in Lahore out of which, 11 cases were confirmed with a ratio of 1.85 percent, while 453 tests were conducted in Islamabad out of which 10 cases were reported confirmed with a ratio of 2.21 percent.

 Meanwhile, Minister for National Health Services, Regulations, and Coordination Abdul Qadir Patel said the government has strengthened the role of Border and Health Services in Pakistan to deal with any sub-variant of Covid-19.